-Roseann Lake covers Cuba for The Economist.
-She was a TV reporter in China for five years as a television reporter and journalist.
+Roseann Lake is The Economist's Cuba correspondent.
+She was previously based in Beijing, where she worked for five years as a television reporter and journalist.
 Her China coverage has appeared in Foreign Policy, Time, The Atlantic, Salon, and Vice among others.
 She lives between New York City and Havana.

 LEFTOVER IN CHINA (UPCOMING)

-Factory Girls meets The Vagina Monologues in this fascinating narrative on China’s single women—and why they could be the source of its future.
+Factory Girls meets The Vagina Monologues in this fascinating narrative on China’s single women—and why they could be the source of its economic future.